anishkarki/asianconcerto/README.md

 3. Go to routes folder.
 Don't change the link for index.
-Same as here. add::
+GO TO INDEX.JS Same as here. add::

 router.get('/pagename', function(req, res){